BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_2_Spending_a_Transaction_to_a_Multisig.md

 machine1$ bitcoin-cli -named dumpprivkey address=$address1
 cMgb3KM8hPATCtgMKarKMiFesLft6eEw3DY6BB8d97fkeXeqQagw
 ```
-> **WARNING:** Directly accessing your private keys from the shell is very dangerous behavior and should be done with extreme care if you're using real money.
+> :warning: **WARNING:** Directly accessing your private keys from the shell is very dangerous behavior and should be done with extreme care if you're using real money.
 At the least, don't save the information into a variable that could be accessed from your machine.
 Removing your shell's history is another great step.
 At the most, don't do it.

 ### Make Your First Signature